 |77-81||Completion of the masculine archetypal investigation||Attaining Wise Elder|

-Everyone’s journey to wholeness is different, and the above is a very general map.
+Everyone’s journey to wholeness is different, so the above is a very general map.
 Some “get it” sooner than others.
-With the exception of age 13-17, the sacred marriage potential of the Mars synodic return process can occur anytime.
+With the exception of age 13-17, the Sacred Marriage potential of the Mars synodic return process can occur anytime.
 Each synodic Mars Return offers very real conditions and experiences for powerful inner work.

 I have also noticed a certain somewhat “spooky” reoccurrence of the same themes that keep coming up again and again at each Mars synodic return.
-(This is very much the case with synodic Venus Returns as well).
+(This is also true with synodic Venus Returns).
 Each return offers up an opportunity to handle and perhaps even resolve the issue.
 Yes, the planet is very strong, and it is also encountering its primary challenges and possibilities.

 Thoughts About Age 2